 Sometimes seizure management planning involves the development of a plan for administration of emergency medications.
 This service is provided by trained Epilepsy Nurse Educators who regularly undergo competency assessment in the administration of emergency medication.

-To arrange a seizure management plan please call 1300 37 45 37 or email email@example.com
+If you have any more questions or would like further information, please call 1300 37 45 37 or email email@example.com

 Community education and training